 - routes : were done using express to connect urls (user's get and post requests) to controllers

-So this is how I'm going to organize my Nodejs folder structure for my project.
+So this is how you can organize you Nodejs folder structure for your project.

-Thanks for reading and would appreciate any insights into this matter.
+Thanks for reading and would would love to hear any insights into this matter.